JamesClonk/terraform-vcloud-kubernetes/README.md

   - [ ] Module description, for each of the 3 submodules
   - [ ] Customization, explain possible customization options to users
   - [ ] Day 2 operations, component and cluster upgrades
-  - [x] Document access to components, Grafana and Kubernetes-Dashboard specifically, with screenshots
-  - [x] Document user token creation for Kubernetes-Dashboard access
-- [x] add Prometheus to `deployments` module
-  - [x] make it optional via boolean flag and `count = var.flag ?
-1 : 0` in resource, to be disabled by default?
-- [x] add Loki to `deployments` module
-  - [x] make it optional via boolean flag and `count = var.flag ?
-1 : 0` in resource, to be disabled by default?
-- [x] add Grafana to `deployments` module
-  - [x] customize Grafana with local admin user, to be provided via variables / tfvars
-  - [x] Add ingress to Grafana for access
-  - [x] Output Grafana Ingress URL at the end for the user
-  - [x] make it optional via boolean flag and `count = var.flag ?
-1 : 0` in resource, to be disabled by default?
-- [x] Output Kubernetes-Dashboard Ingress URL at the end for the user
-- [x] Add Helm chart and component versions to variables / tfvars
-- [x] Make sure loadbalancer rules cover everything
-  - [x] k8s-api for cp, http and https ports for workers, entire nodeport range for workers
-  - [x] should bastion host SSH stay via DNAT or also be ported onto the loadbalancer?

-#### Maybe in the future?
-- [ ] Replace standalone K3s control plane with Rancher module control plane
-  - [ ] Deploy Rancher control plane after Bastion host
-  - [ ] Deploy "workload" cluster (with its own cp) through Rancher tf module

-To consider: A standalone Rancher control plane just for one single workload cluster might be overkill? 🤔